Graduate employers who recruit students with 2.2s: the hospitality, leisure and travel sector

 - Fuller’s asks for at least a 2.2 for its pub management programme.

 If you know a thing or two about travelling, you could be helping members of the public select and organise their ideal holiday as a travel agent, or become a graduate trainee manager.

-- Barrhead Travel: has offered a graduate scheme with no minimum academic requirements.
+- Barrhead Travel: offers a graduate scheme with no minimum academic requirements.
 Entry-level roles are also available.

 - Flight Centre: an undergraduate degree is preferred for travel consultant roles, but no degree classification is specified.